 Obviously, I’m not a relationship expert.
-But there’s something about my divorce being finalized this week that gives me perspective of things I wish I would have done different: After losing a woman that I loved, and a marriage of almost 16 years, here’s the marriage advice I wish I would have had
+But there’s something about my divorce being finalized this week that gives me a perspective of things I wish I would have done differently: After losing a woman that I loved, and a marriage of almost 16 years, here’s the marriage advice I wish I would have had

 – Gerald Rogers

 20 Marriage Advice I wish I would have had:

 1. Never stop courting.
 Never stop dating.